devchallenges-io/curriculum/3-javascript/challenges/group_1/2-music-player.md

 Remember to test your app thoroughly and handle any edge cases or errors that may occur during usage.

-### JavaScript Example
+### JavaScript Instructions for Music Player

+1. Create HTML Structure:

+- Add audio controls, play/pause button, and progress bar.

+2. Select DOM Elements:

+- Use `document.getElementById` or `document.querySelector` to select the necessary elements.

+3. Add Event Listeners:

+- Add event listeners for play/pause button and progress bar.

+4. Update Progress Bar:

+- Write a function to update the progress bar as the audio plays.

+5. Seek Functionality:

+- Implement functionality to seek to different parts of the audio using the progress bar.

-Here is an example of how you can implement a music player app using vanilla JavaScript.
+Here is an example of how you can implement a music player app using vanilla JavaScript:

 ```javascript
 // script.js